Potential Students and Opening

 • After the scholarship deadline, our department may nominate your application to the Hong Kong government; and the government will select the awardees.

-• So, if you get a CUHK PhD offer, that offer is valid no matter you get the scholarship or not.
+• So, if you get a CUHK PhD offer, that offer is valid no matter whether you get the scholarship or not.
 (See the next point about how to get a CUHK PhD offer).

 • Finding advisors and the central admission interview